March Madness: Saint Peter's stuns No. 2 seed Kentucky in overtime

 It was the Peacocks' first win in the NCAA men's tournament.
 Saint Peter's also became the 10th No. 15 seed to win a first-round game since the tournament field expanded to 64 teams in 1985.

-The Peacocks (20-11) advance to face either Murray State or San Francisco in Saturday's second round in the East Region.
+The Peacocks (20-11) advance to face either Murray State in Saturday's second round in the East Region.

 Saint Peter's, which captured the Metro Atlantic Athletic Conference title, kept the game close throughout and Banks' two free throws with 1:45 remaining in overtime put the Peacocks in front for good.